0xxCodemonkey/SecretNET/README.md

 ## Transactions
 On a signer Secret.NET client, `SecretNetworkClient.Tx` is used to broadcast transactions.
 Every function under `SecretNetworkClient.Tx` can receive an optional `TxOptions`.

+You can find a full list of all transaction methods below under ['All transaction methods'](#all-transaction-methods) or in the [**Full API »**]([https://0xxcodemonkey.github.io/SecretNET/html/T-SecretNET.SecretNetworkClient.htm](https://0xxcodemonkey.github.io/SecretNET/html/AllMembers.T-SecretNET.Tx.TxClient.htm))

 ### Broadcasting transactions
 Used to send a complex transactions, which contains a list of messages.
 The messages are executed in sequence, and the transaction succeeds if all messages succeed.